 The ACA makes three important changes to the health care system:

 - Everyone can get coverage.
 All Americans can join any health plan without getting denied for pre-existing health issues.

 - Everyone must get coverage.
-All Americans (with few exceptions) must have health insurance or pay a tax.
+All Americans (with few exceptions) must have health insurance.
 As long as you stay on your Intuit medical plan, you’re covered.

 - No more limits.
 Specifically, there are no annual or lifetime limits on essential health benefits.